The Waterline Systems Story

-In 1982, Randy moved to Newport, RI and began working for Newport Offshore, which at the time, hosted many of the America’s Cup syndicates and built numerous 12-meter yachts, including the Cup-Defender Liberty.
-After loss of the Cup to the Royal Perth Yacht Club in 1983, Randy went to work for Williams & Manchester Shipyard where he assisted in the construction of three 12-meters for the America II syndicate.
-He then went on to work and sail for the New York Yacht Club overseeing maintenance and modifications to its boats for the 1987 Cup series in Australia.
+Randy Borges, owner and managing director of Waterline Systems, began his boatbuilding career on sailing’s biggest stage – the America’s Cup.
+In the early ‘80s he worked first for the world-renown Newport Shipyard, which built numerous 12-meter yachts, including the Cup-Defender Liberty.
+Randy then went to work for Williams & Manchester Shipyard where he assisted in the construction of three 12-meters for the America II syndicate.
+In the next Cup cycle, he worked and sailed for the New York Yacht Club, overseeing maintenance and modifications to its boats for the 1987 Cup series in Australia.

-After returning to the USA, Randy went to work for Merrifield & Roberts supervising construction of a Claes Oldenburg designed 52-foot spoon sculpture, which is now on display in the Minneapolis Sculpture Garden near the Walker Art Center in Minneapolis, MN.
-After that he spent time working for Don Watson at Concordia Custom Boats and again at Williams & Manchester Shipyard assisting in several new boat construction projects.
+After returning to Rhode Island, Randy went to work for Merrifield & Roberts supervising construction of a Claes Oldenburg designed 52-foot spoon sculpture, which is now on display in the Minneapolis Sculpture Garden near the Walker Art Center.
+After that he spent time working for Concordia Custom Boats and again at Williams & Manchester Shipyard assisting in several new boat construction projects.